ludavid15/myblog/myapp/src/posts/leadership.md

 The amount that needs to be communicated can also depend on the individual.
 Someone with a lot of experience will need fewer check-ins, and too many might even be detrimental.
 On the other hand, someone who is new might need explicit guidelines.

-Finally, as much as it might be bothersome to do, constantly reminding your team of what's expected is effective.
+Finally, as much as it might be bothersome to do, constantly reminding your team of what's expected not just effective, it's necessary.
 For example, asking everyone at the daily standup to update the status of their cards in JIRA.
+This is a really important point that I cannot emphasize enough.
+For most people, ideas do not sink in unless it is repeated.

 ### Teach by Asking

 Have you ever explained something to someone, only to repeat yourself a few weeks later?
-Moments like this make you realize that your original explanation never really sunk in.

-A more effective solution that I've found is to teach not from my own understanding, but rather through the other person's understanding.
+Moments like this make you realize your original explanation never sunk in.
+A more effective solution I've found is to teach not from my own understanding, but rather through the other person's understanding.
 This means frequently asking non-trivial questions like:

 * What do you think this means?
 * How would you explain this topic?